 22. Are data transfer agreements contemplated or in use?
-Have any standard forms or precedents been approved by national authorities?
+Has the supervisory authority approved any standard forms or precedents for cross-border transfers?

-Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law) does not specifically regulate data transfer agreements, but they are widely used in practice, especially when foreign parties or third-party operators are involved.
+Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law) does not specifically regulate data transfer agreements, but they are widely used in practice, especially when foreign parties or third-party operators are involved.
+Many data operators enter into these agreements with recipients located in and outside of the Russian Federation to prevent unauthorized disclosure or public distribution of personal data by recipients as required by law (Article 7, Personal Data Law).